-According to McKeen, all of the affected employees are entitled under the McCaskill-Bond legislation to the benefit of Sections 3 and 13 of the Allegheny-Mohawk Labor Protective Provisions formerly issued by the Civil Aeronautics Board.
-McKeen further states that most of the existing CBAs include a contractual obligation to the same effect.
+According to McKeen, all of the affected employees are covered by labor protective provisions.
+They are entitled, under the McCaskill-Bond Amendment, to the benefits of Sections 3 and 13 of the Allegheny-Mohawk Labor Protective Provisions formerly issued by the Civil Aeronautics Board.
+Most of the existing CBAs include a contractual obligation to the same effect.

-At the time of the Merger Agreement, almost all of the CBAs at both Carriers had become amendable and both pre-merger United and pre-merger Continental were involved in Section 6 negotiations with the incumbent organizations.
-The Carriers offered to enter into joint collective bargaining negotiations with any union that wished to do so.
-Only the Air Line Pilots Association (ALPA), which represents pilots at both pre-merger United and premerger Continental, accepted the offer.
-In July of 2010, the Carriers entered into a Transition and Process Agreement with ALPA.
-Combined bargaining teams began full-time negotiations for a joint CBA in August of 2010.
-United, Continental, and ALPA jointly applied for mediation with the Board on December 17, 2010.
+At the time of the Merger Agreement, almost all of the CBAs at both Carriers had become amendable and both Carriers were involved in Section 6 negotiations with the unions.
+The Carriers offered to enter into joint CBAs with any union.
+Only the Air Line Pilots Association (ALPA) accepted the offer.